ElvaHardwick/Obedientiae-ex-Machina-Docs/chat_commands.md

 	- Command that will open a menu for you.
 You can specify the particular menu you want to open(in the list provided) or none, to open the main menu.

 ### Command: follow
-+ Permissions required:
++ Permissions required: follow
 + Usage: follow ["avatar"] ["distance"]
 + Description:

 	- This commands takes up to two parameters, the first one is the person to follow and the second one is the distance from which to follow.
 If no parameters are given, the unit will follow the issuer of the command.
 The person to follow should be as much as you want of their username ( the more characters of their username you give, the more specific it will be).
 Alternatively, you can use "-stop" to finish the following action.

 ### Command: follow-dist
-+ Permissions required:
++ Permissions required: follow
 + Usage: follow-dist ["distance"]
 + Description: